Boulevard Raspail

 Boulevard Raspail crossing the Rue de Sèvres and the Rue de Babylone.
-Sèvres-Babylone metro station at the left.
+SèvresBabylone Métro station at the left.

-The Boulevard Raspail (/fr/) is a boulevard of Paris, in France.

-Its orientation is north–south, and joins boulevard Saint-Germain with place Denfert-Rochereau whilst traversing 7th, 6th and 14th arrondissements.
-The boulevard intersects major roadways: Rue de Sèvres, Rue de Rennes and Boulevard du Montparnasse.
+The Boulevard Raspail (/fr/) is a boulevard of the Rive Gauche of Paris, France.
+Its orientation is north–south, and joins the Boulevard Saint-Germain with the Place Denfert-Rochereau whilst traversing the 7th, 6th and 14th arrondissements.
+The boulevard intersects major roadways: the Rue de Sèvres, the Rue de Rennes and the Boulevard du Montparnasse.
 The Allée Claude-Cahun-Marcel-Moore is situated on the boulevard, in front of the Alliance française.
 Its former name was the Boulevard d'Enfer, of which the passage d'Enfer is a vestigial relic.

 Naming

 The boulevard was named after François-Vincent Raspail (1794–1878), French chemist, physician and politician.

 History

 The section between a point approximately 80 m beyond the Rue de Varenne and Rue de Sèvres was dug in 1869.
 The 90 m section from the Rue Stanislas was opened up by MM.
 Bernard frères.

 The section between the Boulevard Edgar-Quinet and the Place Denfert-Rochereau had incorporated the old Boulevard d'Enfer and the external boulevard (part of the Boulevard de Montrouge) into a single road by the law of 16 June 1859.
 Its width was 70 m before the decree of 14 September 1892.

 The modernist architect Le Corbusier criticizes the Boulevard Raspail in Toward an Architecture for its disregard of proper proportion and capriciousness.

-In 1933, the enlarged part of the Boulevard Raspail surrounding n° 51, where it meets the Rue du Cherche-Midi, was named the Place Alphonse-Deville.
-The chemin de ronde d'Enfer was annexed from the Boulevard Raspail and the Boulevard Edgar-Quinet.
+In 1933, the enlarged part of the Boulevard Raspail surrounding no. 51, where it meets the Rue du Cherche-Midi, was named the Place Alphonse-Deville.
+The Chemin de ronde d'Enfer was annexed from the Boulevard Raspail and the Boulevard Edgar-Quinet.